 Ultimately, the plans to redevelop ACMI were set back until mid-2019, however the venues had already been confirmed.
 In 2019, following a number of years screening primarily at ACMI, with Cinema Nova and Palace Kino used for repeat screenings, MQFF branched out.
 For the first time, MQFF screened at Village Cinemas Jam Factory, to much acclaim, along with ACMI and Cinema Nova.
 Aside from the new venue, which brought the festival into one of the heartlands of the LGBTIQ+ community, the programming saw each venue carry approximately one third of the sessions each.
 It was an ambitious gamble, but one that resulted in MQFF setting a new box office record (for the second consecutive year), as well as its highest ever ticket sales, beating the previous record set in 2009.

-In 2020 Melbourne Queer Film Festival would like to remember and pay special thanks to Craig Cahill, one of the incredible people who was instrumental in the founding of MQFF.
+Melbourne Queer Film Festival would like to remember and pay special thanks to Craig Cahill, one of the incredible people who was instrumental in the founding of MQFF.
 Craig worked as a projectionist for MQFF and was incredible passionate about cinema, and about the restoration of the Capitol Theatre in Melbourne.
 Unfortunately Craig passed away last year and MQFF would like to pay our respects to someone who was so passionate.